 Have the breakout groups share out their findings to the class and have them available to answer any questions.
 (30 minutes)

 Additional/Supplemental classroom experiences

 Have the students draw a poster that shows the transformation of cow poop to energy.
+Use chemical formulas when possible.

 Have the students draw out the anerobic chemical process.